 Methodology/results: We collect scouts’ cookie sales performance and troop membership information from 2016 to 2018 from a local Girl Scout council consisting of approximately 30,000 members.
-We first theoretically predict the effects of team relational dynamics, a group of six troop-based factors, on a Girl Scout’s decision to stay with the organization and return to selling cookies the subsequent year.
+We theoretically predict the effects of team relational dynamics, a group of six troop-based factors, on a Girl Scout’s decision to stay with the organization and return to selling cookies the subsequent year.
 We then use the data to test these predictions.
 We find that a small troop size and more evenly distributed sales performance within the troop are positively associated with the propensity to stay.
 In addition, a troop having a high adult-to-girl ratio and a significant scout level (i.e., an age measure) heterogeneity are conducive to scout retention.
-However, we find that the racial diversity has no significant effect on turnover.
+However, we find that racial diversity has no significant effect on turnover.
 Finally, conducting troop-based booth sales is related to scouts’ deciding to stay.

 Business Administration, Management, and Operations

 SMU Cox: IT & Operations Management (Topic)